coleww/remember-yr-training/README.md

 REMEMBER YOUR TRAINING
 -----------------------------------

-a game about poems and jetpacks
+a game about poetry and jetpacks

-September 26, 1983

-P.E.T.
-POETRY ENGINEERING TECNICHIAN
+### THIS CODE IS A HOT MESS AND SO AM I

 http://opengameart.org/content/my-first-tileset-rocks